Our Plan to End Maryland's Complicity with Genocide

 Maryland is Complicit in Genocide!

-This isn't just hypocrisy—it's active complicity.
-While Maryland politicians claim to stand for human rights and democracy, they quietly ensure that Maryland's resources, institutions, and legal framework continue supporting one of the most documented genocides in modern history.
-The Maryland Israel Development Center (MIDC)—a 30+ year partnership between the Maryland Department of Commerce, Israel's Ministry of Economy, and the Embassy of Israel—uses state resources to strengthen economic and political ties with Israel.
-Meanwhile, Maryland students, workers, and residents who speak out against these crimes face censorship, legal threats, and institutional retaliation.
+This is active complicity.
+While Maryland politicians claim to stand for human rights and democracy, Maryland's resources, institutions, and legal framework prop up one of the most documented genocides in modern history.
+The Maryland Israel Development Center (MIDC), a 30+ year partnership between the Maryland Department of Commerce, Israel's Ministry of Economy, and the Embassy of Israel, uses state resources to strengthen economic and political ties with Israel.
+Meanwhile, Maryland students, business owners, and residents who speak out against these crimes face censorship, legal threats, and institutional retaliation.

 The National Green Party's Commitment to Palestinian Rights and International Law